rhenkin/rhenkin/README.md

 ### Hi there 👋

-I'm a Postdoctoral Researcher and Data Engineer at Queen Mary University of London.
-I'm an expert in interactive data visualisation and EHR datasets such as CPRD.
-I work with Python, R or Javascript depending on the situation (e.g. project requirements or collaborators' expertise).
-I created the following packages:
+I'm a researcher at Queen Mary University of London, specialised in electronic health records and interactive data visualisation.
+I'm skilled in the main programming languages used in data science such as Python and R, as well as JavaScript, SQL and shell scripting.
+I created or co-authored the following packages:

 - (R) [shinyExprPortal: a configurable portal for sharing analysis of molecular expression data](http://github.com/C4TB/shinyExprPortal)
 - (R) [visxhclust: an app for visual exploration of hierarchical clustering](http://github.com/rhenkin/visxhclust)
 - (R) [Interactive legends - Shiny UI component](http://github.com/rhenkin/vfinputs)

-I'm a researcher in the [AI MULTIPLY](https://ai-multiply.co.uk/) consortium where I have been working on CPRD GOLD and CPRD Aurum datasets.
-As part of that, I authored or co-authored the following pipelines and packages:

 - (Python) [bursty_dynamics](https://github.com/ai-multiply/bursty_dynamics): a Python package to perform burstiness analysis on event data, including functions to calculate scores, compute trains and visualise results
 - (Python + shell scripts) [CPRD Data Pipeline Generator](https://github.com/ai-multiply/CPRD-DataPipelineGenerator): an HPC job generator to process raw CPRD data and prepare an SQLite database for analysis-ready data, including codelist annotations and other steps.